This is the table of experience and awakening that I have built all my writing and content from. You can also download it as a PDF.

 Interdependent origination is an impossible concept to get your head around – it’s something that can only be understood, sensed, felt and embodied all at once.

 But the simple outcome of it is, if we didn’t have matter the Universe wouldn’t exist.
 If we didn’t have love the Universe wouldn’t exist.
 If we didn’t have awareness or consciousness the Universe wouldn’t exist.
 If there wasn’t interconnected meaning or a cosmic order the Universe wouldn’t exist.
-If we didn’t have space the Universe wouldn’t exist.

 It sounds kind of dumb when you write it out like that.
 Like, duh.
 But it’s amazing how enticing it can be for people and spiritual traditions to believe that only one of these is the one true answer.
 So it’s worth saying explicitly.

 There are parts of our experience and bodies that connect directly into each element of the collective part of experience.
-Our experience is not being created by our minds, as some traditions suggest, it is being co-created by these five different areas of ourselves and our environments.
+Our experience is not being created by our minds, as some traditions suggest, it is being co-created by these four different areas of ourselves and our environments.

 We have a tendency to believe that the mind and our awareness is doing most of the heavy lifting, but this is a post-rationalisation and the other parts contribute to creating our experience much more than we realise.
 Awakening into this fundamentally changes how you experience being in the world.